Harvey Rodgers: Accrington Stanley

 In December 2018 Rodgers joined National League side Hartlepool United on loan.

 Following a run of five-goals during the 2022–23 season, Rodgers said he was relishing playing boyhood favourites Leeds United in the FA Cup, and joked that he had already practiced his goal celebration.
 He played the full 90 minutes in a 3–1 defeat.

 On 9 July 2021, Rodgers signed a new two-year deal to keep him with the club until the end of the 2022–23 season.

 On 20 May 2023, Accrington announced their retained list and confirmed that they were in discussions with Rodgers over a new contract.

 Grimsby Town

 On 23 June 2023, Rodgers signed for Grimsby Town on a three-year contract, having turned down a new offer from Accrington.

+Rodgers was named in the EFL League Two Team of the Season for the 2025–26 season.

 Personal life

 He is a Leeds United supporter.